 - A 3 to 5 day supply of food that doesn’t go bad (like canned food)

 - Fire extinguisher

 - Supplies to make drinking water safe (like iodine tablets or chlorine bleach)

 - Wet cleaning cloths (like baby wipes) in case you don’t have clean water

 - Tampons and pads

 Make sure your supplies are stored together in a place that’s easy to reach.
 Also, make sure you have recently checked your insurance policy if you are concerned about “rising water.”
 Most homeowner/renter policies do not cover rising water damage.
 They do however cover “driving rain”, hail and wind damage, including water damage from roof leaks.
-Only federal flood insurance, offered by the Federal Emergency Management Agency (FEMA), covers flood damage.
+Contact your insurance agent for information about flood insurance.

 Make an emergency car kit